-Interview with Rachel May on her Primary Challenge of Senator David Valesky (53rd NY Senate District) By Luke Perry
+Interview with Rachel May, Primary Challenger to Sen. Valesky (53rd NY) By Luke Perry

 I recently interviewed Rachel May, the challenger to State Senator David Valesky in the Democratic Primary for NY-53, which includes Madison County and parts of Onondaga and Oneida Counties, spanning from Syracuse to Clinton and Canastota to Earlville.